 - ‘Just enough’ data collection: Tracking impact is important, but data collection can be intrusive and burdensome for volunteers and parents.
 Consider what impacts can be meaningfully measured and how this data can be collected with as light a touch as possible.

-- Leadership models the principles of the projects: Leaders in commissioning and provider organisations must model the strengths-based, relational and collaborative working required for successful volunteer projects.
+- Leadership models the principles of the projects: Leaders in commissioning and provider organisations must model strengths-based, relational and collaborative working.

 - Strengths-based: Emphasis on empowering parents to gain the information, confidence and skills they need to find solutions and become the best parents they can be.